Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 8 Tuning systems with saptune

-This chapter presents information about tuning SUSE Linux Enterprise Server for SAP Applications to work optimally with SAP applications.
+This chapter provides information about tuning SUSE Linux Enterprise Server for SAP Applications to work optimally with SAP applications.

 Using saptune, you can tune a system for SAP NetWeaver, SAP HANA/SAP BusinessObjects, and SAP S/4HANA applications.